brwnj/cu_projects/README.md

 5:48097530
 6:42528694

++ comparisons between 1, 3, 5 included in metadata as fold change
++ also include the sequence

 #Hits-Clip; hg18
-* peter -- correlate microarray abundance to miRNA abundance levels predicted network miRNA9 high miRNA193 low targets appear to be regulated by a given miRNA do we see genes going up, down, etc... erp+ contigency table
-            9   193
-    dead
-    alive
-    chi-square test
-    contigency table
-                    miRNA_high  miRNA_low
-    dead_outcome
-    alive_outcome

-    * define which miRNAs are implicated in regulating estrogen and tamoxiphen PK63 is tamoxiphen resistant

-    * from rnaseq data, overlap gene list in an effort to correlate the abundance of hits-discovered networks to those same genes in the rnaseq set

 * continue getting PK samples through the pipeline
+* peter:

+    * define which miRNAs are implicated in regulating estrogen and tamoxifen (PK63 is tamoxiphen resistant)

+    * from rnaseq data(?), overlap gene list to correlate the abundance of hits-discovered networks to those same genes in the rnaseq set

 #Poly(A); hg18

+* rerun using all 5 samples
+* investigate counts as to why some may be over the UMI threshold
+* 61 and 62 through fisher

 * with and without umi mapped reads counts
 * for each gene, contigency table to run fishers exact test gene p1 p2 p3 p4